huiyic/huiyic.github.io/_posts/2019-10-20-increase-engagement-w-personalisation.md

 ![Carousell problem](https://huiyichia.com/images/group-problems.png)
 <br><i>Problems segmented by user groups.</i>

-Hence, with the goal of improving groups engagement, we decided to test the hypothesis:
+Hence, with the goal of improving Groups engagement, we decided to test the hypothesis:

-> If successful, <b>groups engagement will increase by 20%</b> because <b>customers can now not only discover groups content much more easily</b>, but also because they find the <b>content relevant and of quality</b>.
+> If successful, <b>groups engagement will increase by 20%</b> because <b>customers can now not only discover Groups content much more easily</b>, but also because they find the <b>content relevant and of quality</b>.
 This will result in customers being inspired to come back and view more content.

 <i>This hypothesis framework was modified from one of the sessions from <a href="https://www.reforge.com/growth-series">Reforge's Growth Series</a>. </i>